coldshrine/study-notes/books/designing-data-intensive-applications.md

 In-memory databases can be faster because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk.

 Another interesting area is that in-memory databases may provide data models that are difficult to implement with disk-based indexes.

+# Transaction Processing or Analytics?

+A transaction is a group of reads and writes that form a logical unit.
+This pattern became known as **online transaction processing (OLTP)**.

+Data analytics has very different access patterns.
+A query would need to scan over a huge number of records, only reading a few columns per record, and calculating aggregate statistics.

+These queries are often written by business analysts and fed into reports.
+This pattern became known as **online analytics processing (OLAP)**.